Know how things unfold on auction day

 Get to know your auctioneer

 Ask your agent who your auctioneer is and try meet them ahead of the big dance.
 A great auctioneer can squeeze out a few extra bids at the finish line, so you'll want someone who can confidently engage bidders.

-Make sure they get briefed in by your agent and that there's a healthy back-and-forth between them.
-They should do their due diligence on your house and neighbourhood, but a pre-auction meeting is essential for going over the basics – like your property's main selling points and recent sales to reference on the day.
+Make sure they get briefed by your agent and that there's a healthy back-and-forth between them.
+They should do their due diligence on your house and neighbourhood, but a pre-auction meeting is essential for going over the basics — like your property's main selling points and recent sales in your area to reference on the day.

 Check their credentials